 On A Final Note

 It is very important for you to discuss with your teeth whitening dentist.
-In order to know the best option for you.
+In order to know highly recommended option for you.
 He will guide and properly evaluate you.
 So that he can work out for you the right treatment plan that will meet your unique need.